 In the late Gothic period hall churches became popular.
 In this kind of buildings the aisles have the same height as the nave and so create one large hall.

 While the Gothic period was still in fashion in the 14th Century in northern Europe, it was never quite the style of the Italians.
-They already started to lay the foundations for the Renaissance period, which in turn took quite a while to reach the lands in the north.
+They were busy laying the foundations of the Renaissance, which took quite a while to reach the lands in the north.